 How to make WordPress Permalinks work in Xampp

-6. Next, search the file for AllowOverride until you come to a section that looks like the following:
+Search for AllowOverride until you find a section like this:

 # It can be "All", "None", or any combination of the keywords: